Categorical Diffusion of Weighted Lattices: Conclusion

-Several promising theoretical directions remain for future investigation: \begin{itemize} \item The Tarski Fixed Point Theorem and specific results for network sheaves can likely be lifted to a larger class of enrichment bases such as \emph{quantaloid}-enriched categories \cite{shen2015adjunctions,stubbe2004}.
-Note that in these cases, when the enriching base is neither commutative nor affine, our interpretations of `fuzziness' may not be well-suited. \item The Lawvere Laplacian is defined over a preorder modeling an undirected graph.
-We would like to expand the scope to include enriched categories modeling arbitrary base spaces, including simplicial sets. \item A limitation of the Lawvere Laplacian construction is that it does not directly generalize established approaches.
-For instance, the Lawvere Laplacian cannot recover the graph connection Laplacian for an appropriate choice of enriching category.
+A limitation of the Lawvere Laplacian construction is that it does not directly generalize established approaches.
+For instance, the Lawvere Laplacian cannot recover the graph Laplacian an appropriate choice of enriching category.
 Instead, we rely on the analogy between adjoint $\quant$-functors and adjoint linear operators.
-To extend the scope of the Lawvere Laplacian, one approach is to consider monoidal structures on $\quant$-categories other than the monoidal structure given by the crisp meet.
+To extend the scope of the Lawvere Laplacian, one approach is to consider monoidal structures on $\quant$-categories other than the monoidal structure given by the unweighted meet.
 Our completeness results can likely be extended if the monoidal structure exhibits an appropriate universal property.
-Another avenue is the Chu construction \cite{barr1996}, which lifts both the concepts of adjoint operators and adjoint functors. \item We introduced fuzzy functors and adjunctions in enriched category theory and suspect we have only scratched the surface of their applicability.
-Fuzzy or approximate versions of standard theorems are abound in the spirit of, for example, our fuzzy Yoneda \cref{lem:FYL}.
-More complicated bases of enrichment may also provide a wealth of interesting examples and applications. \item Recent efforts have sought to categorify notions of parallel transport over a manifold \cite{schreiber2009}.
-We are interested in unifying our above theory with the standard parallel transport using enriched category theory.
-Such investigations could lead to natural notions of parallel transport in, for example, tropical algebraic varieties. \end{itemize}

-We presented some basic examples of the Lawvere Laplacian's use and plan to explore specific areas of application: \begin{itemize} \item Section \ref{sec:discrete-event-systems} initiated the study of discrete event systems with the Lawvere Laplacian.
-While a simple class of discrete event systems is modeled by linear systems in a semi-module \cite{butkovic2010}, more complex systems are difficult to model.
-By grafting these simple discrete event systems together in a network sheaf, it is likely that a broader class of discrete event systems can be captured. \item The network sheaf approach to multi-modal epistemic logic \cite{riess2022} may carry over to fuzzy epistemic logic \cite{dastgheib2016}, in which knowledge and belief is modulated with uncertainty. \item Since $\quant$-categories generalize lattices, much of the theory of lattices should be portable to $\quant$-categories.
-For instance, the authors are currently working on extending \emph{Formal Concept Analysis} \cite{ganter2012formal} to the $\quant$-categorical setting.
-This effectively functions as a representation theory for weighted lattices. \end{itemize}
+Another avenue is the Chu construction \citep{barr1996} which lifts both the concepts of adjoint operators and adjoint functors.